ajnisbet/opentopodata/docs/api.md

 ## `GET /v1/<dataset_name>`

 Reads the elevation from a given dataset.

-The dataset must match one of the options in `config.yaml`.
+The dataset name must match one of the options in `config.yaml`.

+Multiple datasets can be provided separated by commas: in this case, for each point, each dataset is queried in order until a non-null elevation is found.
+For more information see [Multi datasets]('../notes/multiple-datasets.md').

 Latitudes and longitudes should be in `EPSG:4326` (also known as WGS-84 format), they will be converted internally to whatever the dataset uses.

-### Args
+### Query Args

 * `locations`: Required.
 Either
     * `latitutde,longitude` pairs, each separated by a pipe character `|`.
 Example: `locations=12.5,160.2|-10.6,130`.